kfl/adventofcode_2023/notes.md

 input (I hate when that's necessary) reveals that my `rx` module is the destination for a single conjunction module, which in turn is the single destination for four other conjunction modules.
 Thus, my guess is that we figure out some gear solution like on day 8.
+I don't have the energy for completing this during event time.

+Next step: make a visualiser to see if some pattern appears.